DeepanshuTolani/Netflix-clone/README.md

-# Netflix-clone(coming soon get ready for the climax to be shown )
+# Deep's Netflix Clone is coming… and the climax will haunt your screen forever
 Screenshots

 see the proect in action: